karthikeya1718/GitHubTutorial/README.md

 # init

-query-initializes an empty Git repository in local system command-git init
+query-initializes an empty Git repository in local system.
+command-git init

 # pushing local repo to github

-query-first you have to create a repo in Github without creating any files in it. commands- git remote add origin link, git remote -v(to verify remote), git branch(to check branch), git branch -M main(to rename branch), git push origin main
+query-first you have to create a repo in Github without creating any files in it.
+commands- git remote add origin link, git remote -v(to verify remote), git branch(to check branch), git branch -M main(to rename branch), git push origin main

 # line break